TherionRO/YouTubeiVanced/README.md

 # How to use iVanced

 Note : iVanced for YouTube is a fork of uYou/uYouPlus based on the latest version of youtube,a rolling release with extended life support and likely more unstable.
+[iVanced Source Code here](https://github.com/qnblackcat/uYouPlus) .Keep in mind that I cannot opensource the uYou tweak and the YouTube app as this is not legal.

 ### How to sideload iVanced for YouTube